tereschvlad/DeferDataLoading/README.md

 This project was created for simplifying working with difficalt queries and unificied interface for working with this types of queries.
 Application gives tools for defering processing of query and after get a result to work with it.

 # How it works?
 You need to have this application for work, you need also RabbitMq and MongoDb.
 Loging system which are used [Seq](https://datalust.co/), so you should have it too.
 An equally important element is database.
 Application suport only PostgreSQL, MSSQL, MySql and Oracle.
+For start this application RabbitMq with queue has already exist MongoDb should be exist too.

+## Example of data for RabbitMq
 ``` json
 {
 	// Query which sould be carried in DB